The stories behind the Met Gala outfits

 "I'm the bad guy and I wanted to make sure the bad guy was here," she said.

-(The term "bad guy "is conveniently also a reference to the lyrics of her new single Chun-Li, and Minaj took the opportunity to announce her new album title and release date on the red carpet.)
+(The term "bad guy" is conveniently also a reference to the lyrics of her new single Chun-Li, and Minaj took the opportunity to announce her new album title and release date on the red carpet.)

 The star's Oscar de la Renta dress was topped with an elaborate headpiece, which came complete with mini crucifixes.